DataDog/dd-sdk-ios/docs/trace_collection.md

     ```
     This will set additional tracing headers on your request, so that your backend can extract it and continue distributed tracing.
 Once the request is done, within a completion handler, call `span.finish()`.
 If your backend is also instrumented with [Datadog APM & Distributed Tracing][10] you will see the entire front-to-back trace in Datadog dashboard.

-    * The SDK will automatically trace all network requests made to given hosts if `tracedHosts` array is specified during Datadog initialization:
+    * To have the SDK automatically trace all network requests made to given hosts, specify `tracedHosts` array during Datadog initialization:

     ```swift
     Datadog.initialize(